Battle of Mohács (1687): Aftermath

 After the battle, the Ottoman Empire fell into deep crisis.
 There was a mutiny among the troops.
-Commander Sari Suleyman Pasa became frightened that he would be killed by his own troops and fled from his command, first to Belgrade and then to Constantinople.
+Grand Vizier Sari Suleyman Pasa became frightened that he would be killed by his own troops and fled from his command, first to Belgrade and then to Constantinople.
 When the news of the defeat and the mutiny arrived in Constantinople in early September, Abaza Siyavuş Pasha was appointed as the commander and as the Grand Vizier.
 However, before he could take over his command, the whole Ottoman army had disintegrated and the Ottoman household troops (Janissaries and Sipahis) started to return to their base in Constantinople under their own lower-rank officers.
 Even the Grand Vizier's regent in Constantinople was frightened and hid.
 Sari Suleyman Pasa was executed.
 Sultan Mehmed IV appointed the commander of Bosphorus Straits Köprülü Fazıl Mustafa Pasha as the Grand Vizier's regent in Constantinople.
 He consulted with the leaders of the army that existed and other leading Ottoman statesmen.
 After these, on 8 November it was decided to depose Sultan Mehmed IV and to enthrone Suleiman II as the new Sultan.

-The disintegration of the Ottoman army allowed Imperial Habsburg armies to conquer large areas.
-They took over Osijek, Petrovaradin, Sremski Karlovci, Ilok, Valpovo, Požega, Palota and Eger.
-Most of present-day Slavonia and Transylvania came under Imperial rule.
+The disintegration of the Ottoman army allowed Imperial armies to rapidly traverse and reconquer large swathes of flatland and its towns before subsequently reaching more mountainous areas.
+The Imperial armies took over most major settlements, namely the towns of Osijek, Petrovaradin, Sremski Karlovci, Ilok, Valpovo, Požega, Arad, Timisoara, Palota and Eger.
+Most of present-day historical regions of Slavonia and Transylvania came under Imperial rule.
 On 9 December there was organised a Diet of Pressburg (today Bratislava, Slovakia), and Archduke Joseph was crowned as the first hereditary king of Hungary, and descendant Habsburg emperors were declared the anointed kings of Hungary.
-For a year the Ottoman Empire was paralysed, and Imperial Habsburg forces were poised to capture Belgrade and penetrate deep into the Balkans.
+For a year the Ottoman Empire was paralysed, and Imperial forces were poised to capture Belgrade and penetrate deep into the Balkans.